ajrigby/COLTE/README.md

 ## Running COLTE
-COLTE is very simple to run, and simply requires a single parameter JSON file which contains an easy to format dictionary.
+COLTE is very simple to run, and simply requires a parameter file as the input.

     from colte.LTE import make_cubes